Gut Health and Hormones – What Every Woman (and Man) Should Know

 • Difficulty losing weight, particularly around the hips and thighs

-• Mood disturbances: anxiety and irritability in the week before a period
+• Mood disturbances (anxiety and irritability in the week before a period)

-According to a gut health based book, many women spend years managing these symptoms with hormonal medications without ever addressing the gut microbiome that may be driving the estrogen imbalance.
+Many women spend years managing these symptoms with hormonal medications without ever addressing the gut microbiome that may be driving the estrogen imbalance.

 This is not to say gut health is the only cause of these conditions, it is rarely that simple.
 But it is frequently an overlooked contributing factor that deserves attention.